Charles "Silas" Miner was born on Nov. 22, 1852 near Humbert, Somerset County, PA, the son of Henry A. and Matilda

 Beulah was a dressmaker, and apparently worked in this field as a widow, residing in Columbus, Franklin County, OH.
 She died at the age of 84 at Mt.
 Carmen Hospital-East in Columbus on Feb.
 1, 1992.

 Son Emory Arthur Minord (1937-living) was born in 1937.
-He worked for Caterpillar in Ohio and Illinois before retiring to Oklahoma where he resides today.
-Emory has two daughters -- Doreen Watson of Middlefield, OH and Sharon Demopoulos of Madison, OH.
+He worked for Caterpillar in Ohio and Illinois.
+Emory married Doreen Sargis (Dec.
+28, 1928-2006).
+They produced two daughters -- Doreen Sue Watson of Middlefield, OH and Sharon Demopoulos of Madison, OH.
+Sadly, Doreen passed away on July 6, 2006.
+Emory relocated to Oklahoma where he resides today.

 Daughter Genevieve Minord (1940-2003) was born on April 15, 1940.
 She married John Gretz in about 1961.
 They made their home in Pittsburgh, and later in Columbus, Franklin County, OH.
 They had five children -- David L. Gretz, Denise L. Moody, Deanne L. Gretz-Stewart, Donna L. McMullen and John A. Gretz.
 Genevieve died on April 11, 2003, in Mt.
 Carmel East Hospital in Columbus, with burial at Holy Cross Cemetery.

 Copyright © 2000, 2003, 2005, 2007-2009, 2014-2015, 2020 Mark A. Miner